rdtect/rdtect.xyz/README.md

 ## Latest

-Will use the latest packages.
+- Will use the latest packages.

-## Am learing ThreeJs and Threlte simulatanously
+- Am learing ThreeJs and Threlte simulatanously

+- Storybook for UI components

+- Skeleton UI based on Tailwind based on PostCSS

+- CMS would be required.

+- database . if reqd, maybe use vercels?